-This is an example of a team that’s not aligned and not focusing on the main goal of making profit, as a team for the team.
-RevOps breaks through this by mapping and aligning the hand off points between all parties to ensure that there is visibility of what each party is doing and that everyone across teams is held accountable.
+This is an example of a team that's not aligned and not focusing on the main goal of making profit, as a team for the team.
+RevOps breaks through this by mapping and aligning the handoff points between all parties to ensure that there is visibility of what each party is doing and that everyone across teams is held accountable.

-Building onto benefit 2, what's worse than having parties not working together is having parties that don't have a shared understanding of what their processes are, or the processes of the counterparts and how their data points align with one another?
+Building onto benefit 2, what's worse than having parties not working together is having parties that don't have a shared understanding of what their processes are, or the processes of their counterparts and how their data points align with one another?
 Siloed information.

 Inherently, siloed information leads to reduced outcomes, and no team can function without a clear source of truth and a shared purpose.
 With revenue operations, the focus is on removing information silos and creating a shared reality in terms of metrics, definitions and purposes to ensure every party is working from a single point of truth.